University's new employee orientation program - Full-time faculty and staff

 The University's New Employee Orientation Program is designed to provide new faculty and staff with valuable information regarding the University's mission, compensation and benefits programs, policies, and the University's community as a whole.
 There are several administrative processes that a new employee will need to complete during their new hire orientation process.
 The University's New Employee Orientation is divided into two key major areas which include attending an in person orientation session with other new employees and completing required online compliance training.
 There are also other key topics available to new faculty and staff such as the University's Emergency Response Plan and Safety Training that are available to employees in a classroom setting and online that are helpful to new members of the organization.

-- Human Resources New Employee Orientation: New employees attend an in person orientation session conducted by the Office of Human Resources which addresses compensation and benefits, employment policies, and completion of employment paperwork.
+New employees attend an in person orientation session conducted by the Office of Human Resources which addresses compensation and benefits, employment policies, and completion of employment paperwork.
 Please view the New Employee Orientation Video to learn more about your University!

 The HR session will provide important information regarding the Faculty Retirement Plan called CURP (College and University Retirement Plan).
 New faculty should attend the Human Resources New Faculty Orientation session and bring the following items with them to orientation for completing their paperwork: a voided check for the Direct Deposit Enrollment Form; know their office building name, room number, and office telephone number; and if they are purchasing dependent coverage for their insurance to have the birth dates and social security numbers for their dependents.
 If new faculty have not completed their Form I9 Employment Eligibility Verification at their departments prior to the Human Resources orientation session; they should bring the appropriate documents to the orientation session so they can complete the employment form on site with the Office of Human Resources.

-- Regulatory Compliance Training: All new employees are required to complete their online compliance training within the first 30 days of employment.
+All new employees are required to complete their online compliance training within the first 30 days of employment.
 The Institutional Equity and Compliance training is required for all new employees, with the other compliance training being department specific.
 These programs are offered online and employees are able to print off a certificate to verify completion for their supervisor.